May 2024:

 Currently ongoing:

-"Wall und Graben"Book H Main, Odenwald, Neckar, Alb and Lautertal Limes: work is in full swing.
-The rest of the series from I to M will be issued as time goes by.
+"Wall und Graben" – Book H – Main, Odenwald, Neckar, Alb and Lautertal Limes: in print in 10 volumes with 6900 pages.
+The rest of the series – from I to M – will be issued as time goes by.

 Recently returned from a campaign in Western and Central Romania, exploring and documenting Roman forts and frontier fortifications as far as still visible.
 All the travelling is now done, except the Dobrudja, which will follow in due course.

-When I worked myself through the Pyrenees – virtually – to explore the border separating France from Spain, I realized that I have overlooked 2 targets there which would have deserved chapters of their own:
+The future: When I worked myself through the Pyrenees – virtually – to explore the border separating France from Spain, I realized that I have overlooked 2 targets there which would have deserved chapters of their own:

 The Isle of Pheasants, that island in the Basque river Bidassoa which swings every half year from a French to a Spanish sovereignty.
 Unique worldwide!